Big Rigs

-Ahead of the massive trucks hauling huge trailers stacked with enormous mining machinery, are pilot utilities with flashing lights atop reflective black and yellow road signs that read OVERSIZE.
+Ahead of us, are massive trucks hauling huge trailers stacked with massive mining machinery, there are pilot utilities with flashing lights atop reflective black and yellow road signs that read OVERSIZE.

-I’m sitting in the Roadhouse having a second coffee waiting out the tropical downpour whilst thumbing through the latest copy of “Big Rigs” the truckers newspaper.
-I could say I only read it for the articles, but the truth is I’m drawn to the glossy pics; the sleek lines, all that chrome and curves.
+I’m sitting in the Roadhouse having a second coffee waiting out the tropical downpour whilst thumbing through the latest copy of “Big Rigs” the trucker’s newspaper.
+I could say I only read it for the articles, but the truth is I’m drawn to the glossy pics; the sleek lines, all those chrome curves, and throbbing power.

 I think about Australian poet A D Hope’s poem The Brides, where he draws a comparison between new brides and new cars.

-Big Rigs has a centre spread that gets me excited.
-A pro cycling,share the road story.
+Big Rigs has a center spread that gets me excited, A Pro cycling, share the road story.

 Us cyclists stand out at the truck stop, captive to the random questions of passing nomads.